GeoDerp/SwayWM_Build/README.md

 ## Why I made this?
 The main goal for this was to crate a simple automation method for installing sway on Fedora.
  While I was installing Sway for myself I found it to be quite challenging to get it running for Fedora 29, so I decided to create this script and make it public, so if any one else is having issues they can look to this for help.

+Of course after some work I found myself wanting to do more to this project and that's where everything else comes in play.
+I know this may look like a big hunk of mess, but I'll try to do my best to explain everything, and how it all works and why you should use it.

 ## how to use install script